jbyeung/glassgtasks/README.md

-Project to test out Mirror API and get a Google Tasks interface working for Google Glass
+Google Tasks interface for Google Glass

-setup: change the tasklists in tasklists.json to your liking, these are all the ones that will be added/synced

 can do:
-- retrieve tasklists as cards, showing top 5 incomplete tasks
+- retrieve tasklists as cards, showing all incomplete tasks as a paginated bundle
 - can refresh to update the card, which can be pinned
 - voice-command to create new task in this list